tengstrand/lein-polylith/readme.md

 A nice side effect of using components is that you can leave all the functions public in the Clojure code.
 Normally you want to protect some functions by declaring them as private but with components only the interface is exposed anyway and all other functions are hidden automatically.
 This can also be handy when you stop at a breakpoint to evaluate a function.
 If it’s private then you need to use a special syntax to access it but if all functions are public you don’t have that annoying problem.

-## Interface
+## Workspace interface
-When we created the user component the interface *interfaces/src/se/example/user/interface.clj* was also created:
+When we created the user component the workspace interface *interfaces/src/se/example/user/interface.clj* was also created:
 ```clojure
 (ns se.example.user.interface)